elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

 * We assume the Display displays image data fed into it with ASIL B integrity, i.e. we do not consider display monitoring of any sort, a backwards path from the Display etc.
 * The HW video interface is kept variable in this design at this point.
 * We assume the system is reliably supplied with energy.
+* We do not consider a degradation state, it can always be added at a later stage.
+A degradation state would only complicate the system without giving us additional insights.
+* We do not consider a specific "off" state since the black display coincides with the safe state.
+* We do not consider a windown/shutdown state, it can be added at a later stage withoutout much changes to the system as it is.
+A windown state would complicate the system without analytical benefit, same as the degradation state.
+* [todo, done to be confirmed] no degraded state in first analysis, document argument.
+* We assume monolithic rendering of one all in one plane, opposed to several planes.
+That does limit the opportunities for telltale checking to checks after the merging pipeline, but is in line with the QT based AGL cluster demo.

 ## Hardware
 In this use case, to the end of getting something running, no specific Hardware is considered.